 The following instructions are for preparing aluminium, fibreglass, carbon and aluminium-carbon arrows.
 Unless the fletching jig has an adjustable indexing feature, fletch the arrows with the nocks temporarily installed, fletch, index and bond the nocks so that vanes clear the arrow rest.
-You can wipe just the area of the shaft to be fletched with lacquer thinner, acetone or Methyl Ethyl Ketone (M.E.K.) until no residue shows on a clean, white paper towel.
-Wipe the base of the vanes with Foundation and Development Coaching Manual Version 12 - 26 Sept, 2016 lacquer thinner acetone or M.E.K as oil on the base of some vanes can prevent adhesives from adhering to them.
+You can wipe just the area of the shaft to be fletched with acetone until no residue shows on a clean, white paper towel.
+Wipe the base of the vanes with acetone, as residue/dust/oil from fingers on the base of some vanes can prevent adhesives from adhering to them.